Blockchain in Manufacturing: Challenges of Adoption and Use Cases

 4. Blockchain and Fraud Prevention in Manufacturing

 Manufacturing is the most vulnerable industry for fraud.
-Approximately are exposed to different fraud types, the most popular among them are procurement or vendor fraud.
+Approximately 87% of manufacturing business owners are exposed to different fraud types, the most popular among them are procurement or vendor fraud.
 Products may be counterfeited so well that the faux product could be indistinguishable from the real one.
 Inventory fraud is an example of a prevalent trend that harms trust in manufacturers and cheats customers and suppliers out of their hard-earned money.
 Lack of efficient oversight, poor recordkeeping systems, and other flaws in the industry’s infrastructure may result in tremendous financial losses for manufacturing entrepreneurs.
 Furthermore, the manufacturing sector is not only vulnerable to inventory, vendor or procurement fraud, but it is also sensitive to cyberattacks, corrupt intermediaries and billing scams.

 The blockchain’s decentralized ledger technology allows sharing information about the provenance with every participant.
 It can be accessed and tracked in a matter of seconds, which is very important if the product is costly or sensitive, like food.
 The major advantage is that the blockchain platform is transparent, and can not be altered in any manner.
 The blockchain-based platform creates a tamer-proof record of participants through the entire supply chain, which will result in immense cost savings.
 Manufacturers could also establish their credibility as a reliable supplier of services or products, and improve customer loyalty.